UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Both providers charge strict, flat-rate early termination fees, though Texas regulations may require a waiver if you move.

-Life happens, and sometimes you need to break a contract.
-When comparing Direct Energy vs TXU Energy cancellation fees, you will find they are quite similar, but strict.
-Both providers use Early Termination Fees (ETFs) to discourage you from switching providers before your contract ends.
+Life happens, and sometimes you need to break a contract early.
+When comparing Direct Energy cancellation fees to TXU Energy’s penalties, you will find they are quite similar, but strict.
+Both providers use Early Termination Fees (ETFs) to heavily discourage you from switching providers before your contract ends.

-Direct Energy often charges flat ETFs that vary by term (for example, around $135 on some 12‑month plans and as high as about $295 on longer terms).
+Direct Energy typically charges flat ETFs that vary by term length (for example, around $135 on some 12‑month plans and as high as $295 on longer terms).
 Exact fees are listed in your plan’s Electricity Facts Label.
-TXU Energy follows a similar structure, with flat fees generally ranging from $150 to $295 depending on the specific plan you chose.
+TXU Energy follows a nearly identical structure, with flat fees generally ranging from $150 to $295 depending on the specific plan you chose.
 Neither provider typically uses a “per month remaining” formula, meaning you pay the full fee even if you only have one month left on your contract.

 Solar Buyback and Green Energy Options